 By standardizing the heterogeneous programming model, developers can more easily and cost-effectively develop new software tailored to take advantage of the expanding heterogeneous processor market.
 The HSA Foundation is working to usher in the next era of software innovation, from enabling unprecedented user experiences to improving cloud-based data management, streaming, and security.

 “In addition to its obvious performance benefits, another key attribute of the architecture is broad portability across computing devices,” Marinkovic wrote. “ Applications written using HSA tools will be easy to move across compliant platforms, enabling a write-once, run-nearly-anywhere opportunity.
 This will greatly boost compatibility for many applications within the Internet of Things.”

-If you or your organization also support Open Standards as they relate to system architecture and the development of the IoT, consider showing your support by signing your name on our Stand With Us page or adding our Site Badge to your website.
+If you or your organization also support Open Standards as they relate to system architecture and the development of the IoT, consider showing your support by signing your name on our Stand With Us page.